Genivia/ugrep/README.md

 Or download the full-featured `ugrep.exe` executable as release artifact from
 <https://github.com/Genivia/ugrep/releases>.
 Then copy `ugrep.exe` to `ug.exe`
-if you also want the `ug` command, which loads the .ugrep configuration file when present in the working directory or home directory.
+if you also want the `ug` command intended for interactive use, which loads the .ugrep configuration file when present in the working directory or home directory.

 Add `ugrep.exe` and `ug.exe` to your execution path: go to *Settings* and search for "Path" in *Find a Setting*.
 Select *environment variables* -> *Path* -> *New* and add the directory where you placed the `ugrep.exe` and `ug.exe` executables.

+### Alpine Linux

+    $ apk add ugrep ugrep-doc

+Check <https://pkgs.alpinelinux.org/packages?name=ugrep> for version info.

 ### Arch Linux

     $ pacman -S ugrep

-Check <https://archlinux.org/packages/community/x86_64/ugrep/> for version info.
+Check <https://archlinux.org/packages/community/x86_64/ugrep> for version info.

 ### Debian